 As mentioned, you can always shop around to find the best odds.
 This simply means that you’re comparing the odds and lines at multiple books to find the numbers that offer you the best payout or the best shot to win.
 It’s a worthwhile practice that can have a direct impact on your bottom line.

-For a quick example, let’s say that the Baltimore Ravens are a -150 moneyline favorite over the visiting New England Patriots.
+For a quick example, let’s say that the Baltimore Ravens moneyline odds make them a -150 favorite over the visiting New England Patriots.
 While you like Baltimore to win, you’d naturally like to see the chance for a greater return.
 You do some shopping and find a book that has the line at -140 for the Ravens and decide to place your NFL bet there as a result.

 To make line shopping easier, remember that you can lean on the live odds feed above.
 It pulls together real-time data from the top sportsbooks on all of the major bets and games.
 By taking the time to shop around, you can make sure that you get the best value for your money.